Co-authored by Hariharan Iyer, Member of the Technical Staff at Qubole.

 - The cluster is used for Hadoop/Hive

-- Primary instance type is r3.4xlarge
+- The primary instance type is r3.4xlarge

 - Scales between 6 and 30 normalized instances.
 All auto-scaled instances are Spot instances